 The State of Child Care in PA

-- More than 30,000 additional children could have been served at respondents’ sites if they were fully staffed.
+- More than 25,300 additional children could have been served at respondents’ sites if they were fully staffed

 Low wages are the most significant factor driving the child care staffing crisis.
-According to the most current wage data for Pennsylvania, the median wage in 2019 for child care workers was only $10.69/hour and $13.96/hour for preschool teachers.
-This leaves nearly 50% of the workforce being eligible for public benefits.
-Child care providers cannot afford to pay child care workers more, parents cannot afford to pay a higher price for child care and child care workers cannot afford to stay in the field.
+According to the March 2024 Independent Fiscal Office report, the average child care teacher in Pennsylvania earns $15.15/hour.
+Child care earnings fail to meet the cost of living in all 67 counties.
+Child care providers cannot afford to pay child care workers more, parents cannot afford to pay a higher price for child care, and child care workers cannot afford to stay in the field.

 PennAEYC will continue its advocacy and will work to achieve the following six public policy goals: